StaticMania/keep-vue/content/docs/components/notification.md

 ## Reference

-To learn more about the Notification component, please see the documentation of [Redix Vue Dialog](https://www.radix-vue.com/components/dialog.html#dialog).
+To learn more about the Notification component, please see the documentation of [Radix Vue Dialog](https://www.radix-vue.com/components/dialog.html#dialog).